Christian existentialism

 Christian existentialism is a theo-philosophical movement which takes an existentialist approach to Christian theology.
 The school of thought is often traced back to the work of the Danish philosopher and theologian Søren Kierkegaard (1813–1855) who is widely regarded as the father of existentialism.

 Kierkegaardian themes

 Christian existentialism relies on Kierkegaard's understanding of Christianity.
+Kierkegaard addressed themes such as authenticity, anxiety, love, and the irrationality and subjectivity of faith, rejecting efforts to contain God in an objective, logical system.
+To Kierkegaard, the focus of theology was on the individual grappling with subjective truth rather than a set of objective claims – a point he demonstrated by often writing under pseudonyms that had different points of view.
+He contended that each person must make independent choices, which then constitute his or her existence.
+Each person suffers from the anguish of indecision (whether knowingly or unknowingly) until committing to a way to live.
+Kierkegaard posited three stages of human existence: the aesthetic, the ethical, and the religious, the latter coming after what is often called the leap of faith.
 Kierkegaard argued that the universe is fundamentally paradoxical, and that its greatest paradox is the transcendent union of God and humans in the person of Jesus Christ.
 He also posited having a personal relationship with God that supersedes all prescribed moralities, social structures and communal norms, since he asserted that following social conventions is essentially a personal aesthetic choice made by individuals.

-Kierkegaard proposed that each person must make independent choices, which then constitute their existence.
-Each person suffers from the anguish of indecision (whether knowingly or unknowingly) until they commit to a particular choice about the way to live.
-Kierkegaard also proposed three rubrics with which to understand the conditions that issue from distinct life choices: the aesthetic, the ethical, and the religious.